 “FLEX shaped me as a person, as a professional, as a father and husband, and as a human being.”

 I came back from the U.S. a different person, full of ideas and hungry for information.
-Working in a golf club as an unofficial caddie in the U.S. was the first time I ever made my own money.
+During a different exchange program, I worked in a golf club as an unofficial caddie, and it was the first time I ever made my own money.
 It helped me to realize that in order to get the reward, you have to make a commitment and take responsibility.
 After coming back to Ukraine I worked in various advertising agencies for 15 years and in 2010 I started my own business: Pepelatz Production, an advertising production company.
 FLEX guided my life’s path: it shaped me as a person, as a professional, as father and husband, and as a human being.

 “Billions of people at this very moment are talking about great ideas, but that’s just empty chatter.”

 I would never imagine myself being involved in anything like the Invictus Games.
 I haven’t been in the army, and none of my relatives or friends was either.
 It all started in London, where I was on a business trip and I paid attention to advertisements promoting the Games.
 I became consumed with the idea of Ukrainian veterans participating in the Games.